davidvorona/gim-plugin/README.md

 # GIMP (Group Ironman Plugin)

-A plugin for a better group ironman experience.
+A plugin for the ultimate group ironman experience.

 ## Description

 GIMP, or Group Ironman Plugin, provides a feature set for group ironmen to improve the experience and make it easier to track the progress of your fellow gimps.
-Currently, it includes a map tracking feature for showing your companions' locations on the map as well as a side panel with real-time stats and other info!
+GIMP is interacted with completely in the RuneLite client, and includes a map tracking feature for showing your companions' locations on the map, a side panel with real-time stats about your fellow gimps, and a feature allowing players to ping tiles for their group!

 ## Usage